prebid/prebid.github.io/dev-docs/modules/a1MediaRtdProvider.md

 {: .alert.alert-warning :}
 Disclosure: This module loads external code that is not open source and has not been reviewed by Prebid.org.

+This module loads external code using the passed parameter (params.tagId).<br />
+The reason for needing an external script is not just to acquire data from the current page, but also to analyze accumulated data periodically.
+Instead of using a version, the script is loaded based on the date for a specific reason.
+The A1Media script has many customizable elements for the deployed site.
+Therefore, there is an issue where the script needs to be changed immediately upon request from the site.
+By loading the script based on the date, it ensures that the script is refreshed within a maximum of one day.

 ## Integration

 1) Build the A1Media RTD Module into the Prebid.js package with: